-By far, churches are some of the best and most beautiful buildings in El Salvador; they are popular because of the history they hold or the way they look.
+By far, Salvadoran churches are some of the best and most beautiful buildings in El Salvador; they are popular because of the history they hold or the way they look.

-Even though archaeological structures are, in fact, buildings, just like churches, they deserve their own post.
-For that reason, I wrote, “Mayan Ruins in El Salvador.”
+Even though archaeological structures are, in fact, buildings, just like churches, they deserve their own post, for that reason, I wrote, “Mayan Ruins in El Salvador.”
 I hope you like it.

-Landmarks in El Salvador.
+Landmarks in El Salvador

 Nonetheless, some of these landmarks are buildings or can be considered buildings.
 Because of that, I wrote, “Famous landmarks in El Salvador.”
 Please read it and I hope you like it.

-5 of the most famous buildings in El Salvador.
+5 Famous Buildings in El Salvador.

 El Salvador does not have a monarchy, but it has a National Palace.
 The beautiful Salvadoran National Palace was built between the years 1905 to 1911.
 Engineers Jose Emilio Alcaine and Pascasio González Erazo are credited with this work.

-The National Palace combines neo-Gothic, neoclassical, and Renaissance details.
+The National Palace combines neo-Gothic, neoclassical, and Renaissance architectural details.
 This famous building in El Salvador was declared a National Monument in 1980.

 Furthermore, there are seven different female faces on the arches of the seven windows of the right and left sections of the building.
-According to historian Israel Cortez, they represent muses or the main goddesses of the Greco-Roman mythology.
+According to historian Israel Cortez, they represent muses or the primary goddesses of the Greco-Roman mythology.

-The San Salvador National Theater is located in the downtown historic district, near the National Palace.
+The San Salvador National Theater is in the downtown historic district, near the National Palace.
 This structure, built in a French Renaissance style, is one of the most significant buildings in the country.

 The National Theater of El Salvador is the oldest in Central America.
 Workers began construction of the theater in 1911.
-French architect Daniel Beylard was the person in charge of the building, and Italian architect Lucio Cappellaro decorated it.
+French architect Daniel Beylard was in charge of the building, and Italian architect Lucio Cappellaro decorated it.

-3- Santa Ana Theater.
+3. Santa Ana Theater

 The presidential house is yet another famous building in El Salvador.
 Even though the building is called the presidential home, the president of El Salvador does not reside in it.

 This room has three distinctive paintings, which were transferred from the old presidential home in San Jacinto; they are portraits of José Matías Delgado, Manuel José Arce, and Gerardo Barrios; three of the most influential people in Salvadoran history.

-5- Legislative Assembly building.
+6. Legislative Assembly Building

-Famous buildings in El Salvador.
+Famous Buildings in El Salvador

-Obviously, the country has other famous buildings that are not churches, archaeological sites, or landmarks.
+The country has other famous buildings that are not churches, archaeological sites, or landmarks.

-The five buildings listed above are on my list because they are well-known by All Salvadorans and are of great
+The six buildings listed above are on the list because they are well-known by All Salvadorans and are of great

-Please read the following three articles, they will help you learn more about Salvadoran buildings, churches, archaeological sites, and history.
+Read the following three articles, they will help you learn more about Salvadoran buildings, churches, archaeological sites, and history.